MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/debug.md

 ### Visual Studio Code

-Use Visual Studio Code to debug your script within the WebView2 right from the IDE.
-For more details, see [Microsoft Edge(Chromium) WebView Application](https://github.com/microsoft/vscode-edge-debug2/blob/master/README.md#microsoft-edge-chromium-webview-applications) section of README on GitHub.
+You may use Visual Studio Code to debug scripts that run in WebView2 controls.
+For more information, see [Microsoft Edge (Chromium) WebView Applications](https://github.com/microsoft/vscode-edge-debug2/blob/master/README.md#microsoft-edge-chromium-webview-applications).

 ## Getting in tough with the Microsoft Edge WebView team